 Example – we’re working on a flat which suffered extensive water damage because a rainwater downpipe was blocked by a plastic bottle at roof level (how??).
 Rain had been pouring down the brickwork for months.
 Once the bottle was removed, the rain stayed in its pipe and the flat is drying out…

 Complications in fixing these issues arise if the source is difficult to access, I.e.:

 - The leak is coming from a bathroom above in a separate apartment.
-This repair will require the cooperation of the owner of the apartment above, and how effective the repair is will depend on how well it’s done.
-(You don’t normally have control over this, tho most leases will require all owners to ensure there are no leaks from their properties.)
+This repair will require the cooperation of the owner (and any other occupiers) of the apartment above, and how effective the repair is will depend on how well it’s done.
+(You don’t normally have control over this, tho most standard leases will require all owners to ensure there are no leaks (of water or anything else) from their properties.)

 Example – we’re working on two separate flats suffering leaks from bathrooms above.
 One neighbour v cooperative; the other not at all – we’re testing our negotiating styles…

 - Problems in accessing the roof/ gutter, etc. if too high for a ladder to be used safely.
-This may require scaffolding – which is expensive – so it’s cost effective to take care of any other maintenance in the same area at the same time (i.e. external renovation)
+This may require scaffolding – which is expensive – so if it’s essential to fit scaffolding, it’s usually cost-effective to take care of any other maintenance in the same area at the same time (i.e. external repairs, redecoration, cabling, etc.)

 If the wall of an occupied building sits directly against an area containing water (such as earth…), the wall will eventually show signs of dampness unless a barrier against damp has been properly installed and remains in good condition.
 This situation usually arises when the room is question is below the adjacent ground level – common in basement flats.